National Archives at Seattle: History

 The General Services Administration opened a records center at the Sand Point Naval Air Station in 1951, serving as Seattle's branch of the National Archives.
 The Seattle branch was upgraded to a federal records center in August 1953 and moved five times prior to the establishment of the permanent facility.
 The new facility near Sand Point was located in a 59,000 sqft Navy warehouse that was built in 1949 and underwent extensive renovations that cost $397,000.
 It was dedicated as the Federal Archives and Records Center on November 16, 1963, in a ceremony that included speeches from Governor Albert D. Rosellini and U.S. senators Henry M. Jackson and Warren G. Magnuson, who praised the facility as "one of the finest centers in the nation".
 By 1969, the Seattle Federal Records Center had grown to 170,000 cuft of material and 18 full-time employees.
 A portion of the collections was destroyed in a fire in 1974.

 The Seattle branch began receiving national microfilm records in 1970, beginning with the minutes of the Continental Congress.
-The arrival of U.S. Census records in 1974 caused public use of the facility to increase from 25 people per day to over 2,500, credited to the interest in genealogy spurred by the Bicentennial celebration.
+The arrival of U.S. Census records in 1974 caused public use of the facility to increase from 25 people per day to over 2,500 as interest in genealogy was spurred by the Bicentennial celebration.
 The Seattle facility remained the smallest in the National Archives and Records Service system, with a capacity of 280,000 cuft in 1977.
 The facility's Montana records were transferred to the Denver Archives in 1976, and the Alaska records were moved to a new facility in Anchorage, Alaska, that opened on July 11, 1990.
 The National Archives and Records Administration announced its closure of the Anchorage facility in 2014 and the records were transferred back to Seattle.